oscimp/gr-satre/one_way_analysis/README.md

-We follow tutorial 14 found in the help.html file at docs/help/help.html#Orbit_Estimation_using_DSN_Range_and_Doppler_Data

-This tutorial considers a deep space mission with velocity and position of the spacecraft observed by the Deep Space Network (DSN) and is found in samples/Tut_Orbit_Estimation_using_DSN_Range_and_Doppler_Data.script which is the starting point of our analysis.
+We follow tutorial 14 found in the help.html file at docs/help/help.html#Orbit_Estimation_using_DSN_Range_and_Doppler_Data This tutorial considers a deep space mission with velocity and position of the spacecraft observed by the Deep Space Network (DSN) and is found in samples/Tut_Orbit_Estimation_using_DSN_Range_and_Doppler_Data.script which is the starting point of our analysis.
+We must adapt this script file to our problem using the following steps:

 ## Ground station location and satellite orbital parameters